dgouldin/django-modernizr/README.rst

    Note: Be aware of middleware ordering and other middleware that may intercept requests and return responses.
-Putting the modernizr middleware *after* the Flatpage middleware, for example, means the toolbar will not show up on flatpages.
+Putting the modernizr middleware *after* the Flatpage middleware, for example, means modernizr will not show up on flatpages.

 #.
 Add `modernizr` to your `INSTALLED_APPS` setting so Django can find the
    template files associated with the modernizr.